Bayesian Hierarchical Modeling for Bivariate Multiscale Spatial Data with Application to Blood Test Monitoring: Simulation

-We generate 20 datasets from each of the MS-SRE, MS-MCAR, and MS-OH models.
+We generate 100 datasets from each of the MS-SRE, MS-MCAR, and MS-OH models.
 For each simulated dataset, we fit all of the three models to it.
 No lack of convergence in the MCMC is detected through visually examining the trace plots.
-We compute the root mean square error (RMSE), $\sqrt{\frac{\sum_{i=1}^N (Y(A_i)-\hat{Y}(A_i))^2}{N}}$, for both variables on both their original scales (i.e., $D_1$ or $D_2$) and the partition scale (i.e., $D_A$), and report the average and standard deviation of the RMSEs for the 20 datasets in Table \ref{tab:simresults1}.
+We compute the root mean square error (RMSE) between the true latent process and the predicted latent process for both variables on both their original scales (i.e., $D_1$ or $D_2$) and the partition scale (i.e., $D_A$), and report the average and and confidence intervals (i.e., average plus or minues two standard deviations) of the RMSEs for the 100 datasets in Table \ref{tab:simresults1}a.
 For each of the four blocks in the table, the bold numbers on the diagonal give the smallest average RMSEs for that corresponding row.
 This is expected since the model where the dataset is being generated should fit the data the best.
 For both variables, the RMSEs calculated for the inference scale $D_A$ are always slightly larger than that for the original scale (i.e., $D_1$ and $D_2$).
-For the first variable, all three models perform relatively similarly when data is generated from the MS-SRE, compared to when data is generated from MS-MCAR or MS-OH.
+For the first variable, MS-OH performs significantly better than MS-MCAR when data is generated from the MS-SRE.
 When MS-MCAR is the truth (i.e., the model where the data is being generated from), the average RMSEs are much larger in magnitude and the misspecified models have average RMSEs that are significantly larger (more than two standard deviations away).
-In the case when MS-OH is the truth, the average RMSE of MS-MCAR appears to be much closer to the average RMSE of MS-OH compared to that of MS-SRE.
-These results are consistent across different variables and scales.
+In the case when MS-OH is the truth, the average RMSE of MS-MCAR appears to be much closer to the average RMSE of MS-OH compared to that of MS-SRE (although not true for the second variable).
+The other results are consistent across different variables and scales.

+In Table \ref{tab:simresults1}b, we also report the average and confidence intervals of Coverage, which is defined as the proportion of areal units whose posterior 95\% credible interval cover the true value.
+Comparing across different variables and scales, we find that MS-MCAR is the most robust under model misspecification.
+The MS-SRE model has the highest average coverage when data is generated from itself, and has the lowest average coverage when data is generated from the MS-MCAR.
+The result is similar for MS-OH.
+However, the MS-OH has average coverage for $Y_1$ significantly lower than that for $Y_2$ when MS-SRE is the truth.